(Updated 10 April 2023)

-This decision is up to your Contracting Organization.
-In the case where a JET is applying to extend their Period of Stay in order to reappoint, the BOE will often allow the JET to use special leave.
-However, the travel costs to and from the Immigration Bureau will most likely be paid by the JET, regardless of whether the JET used special or paid leave.
+This decision is up to your CO.
+In the case where a JET is applying to extend their Period of Stay in order to reappoint, the CO will typically allow the JET to use special leave.
+However, the travel costs to and from the Immigration Bureau will most likely be paid by the JET, regardless of whether the JET is granted special leave or has to request paid leave.

 - Do I have to report changes in my Period of Stay or Status of Residence to my local city/town/village office?

 No. Starting from July 9, 2012, those who extend their Period of Stay or change their Status of Residence do NOT have to report those changes to their local city/town/village office.
 Excepting changes to your address, any changes to the information on your Resident Card should be reported to the immigration bureau.
 Changes to address of residence should be reported to your local city/town/village offices by submitting a moving-out notification (転出届, tenshutsu todoke) to the municipality you are leaving, and a moving-in notification (転入届, tenyuu todoke) to the municipality you are entering within 14 days of your moving date.

 No matter what change or extension you make, you will need to enlist the help of your tantosha (or a representative of your new employer in the case of the JET beginning work with a third party) to request documents or information from your CO, or to confirm with the Immigration Bureau that you have all the correct and necessary documents ready before you begin the application.
 If your tantosha has never assisted a JET with these procedures, or they seem unclear of some step of the process, please have them contact the PAs.

 - Where can I find my Period of Stay?